 When it comes to beautiful and elegant, but fast stitch patterns, crocheting the tulip stitch is for sure on the top of the list.

 I am pretty sure, I will use this stitch for my next blanket pattern.
 My brain is already spinning with ideas on which colors to use and how big to make it.

-I can even imagine this stitch for a wonderful bag that has some lining inside such that the bag does not get too draggy when adding items such as your yarn skeins or crochet projects.
+I can even imagine this box stitch for a wonderful bag that has some lining inside.
+The bag does not sag when adding items such as your yarn skeins or crochet projects.

 Having single crochets in this stitch pattern is one of the few things that makes this stitch different from the corner to

-Tulip Crochet Stitch Photo Tutorial
+How to Crochet Straight Box aka Tulip Crochet Stitch Video Tutorial

 1. Make a chain of a multiple of 4 plus 5 for the turning chain.
 Next, crochet 3 dc in the 5th ch from the hook. *Skip 3 chains and place 1 sc in the next ch.
 Ch 3 and place 3 dc in the same st as the sc.
 Now repeat from * until the end stopping after the last sc is placed.
 Turn

 2. Next, chain 5 (some tutorials make it with 4) and place 3 dc in the 5th ch from the hook (in the 4th ch if you made only 4 chains). *Skip [1sc, 3 dc] and place 1 sc in the ch-3 space.
 Chain 3 and place 3 dc’s in the same ch-3 space.
 Repeat from * until the end of the row finishing with 1 sc.
 Turn

 3. Now, you will repeat step 2 until you are finished with your project.